paulcham/remindy/README.md

 # Remindy - Smart Reminder Chrome Extension

-A powerful Chrome extension that helps you stay on track with customizable reminders that can be scheduled to repeat on specific days, weekdays, or weekends, with flexible time intervals.
+A powerful Chrome extension that helps you stay on track with customizable recurring reminders.
+All reminders repeat at your chosen interval, on your chosen days, between your chosen hours.

 ## Features

+- **Recurring Reminders Only**: Every reminder repeats at a set interval (no one-time reminders)
 - **Flexible Scheduling**: Set reminders to repeat every XX minutes between specific hours
 - **Day Selection**: Choose individual days, weekdays, or weekends
 - **Markdown Support**: Rich text descriptions with markdown formatting